 I used to think I was too old and mature to fall into peer pressure, but now I know that even adults can give into things they don’t necessarily agree with.

-A few years ago, I went out to dinner with some friends that I haven’t seen in a while.
+One evening in New York City, I went out to dinner with some friends who I haven’t seen in a while.
 When it was time to go home, we all said our goodbyes, and then I walked with one of my friends to the train station.

 The officers decided not to give me a fine and told me that I need to make sure that I always swipe my card.
 They explained that it's considered stealing if I don't swipe even if I have the money on the card.

-I told them that they can be confident that I would never do that again.
+I told them that I would never do that again.
 I learned my lesson.

-On the way home, I thought about something my grandma always says to me before I leave town.
-Without fail, she always says, “Remember who you are and whose you are.”
+On the ride home, I thought about something my grandma always used to say to me before I left town.
+Without fail, she would say, “Remember who you are and whose you are.”

 Every day you’re faced with many different decisions—some are easy and some are tough.
-But, before you react out of your emotions, take a moment to ask yourself if someone would be drawn to Christ by what you are about to say or do.
+Always take a moment to ask yourself if someone would be drawn to Christ by what you are about to say or do.